Mycotoxins are poisonous chemical compounds produced by certain fungi that can contaminate cattle feed.

 Summary – the big threats

-Typically the main mycotoxins of concern are tricothecenes (T2 and HT2, which are commonly found with DON), and ergot alkaloids.
-Moldy feed is also a major feed quality issue undermining health and performance, independent of whether or not mycotoxins are produced by the mold.
+Typically, the main mycotoxins of concern are tricothecenes (T2 and HT2, which are commonly found with DON), and ergot alkaloids.
+Mouldy feed is also a major feed quality issue undermining health and performance, independent of whether mycotoxins are produced by the mould.

 Damage to Health and Performance